 This bill would require cooperative corporations to provide prospective purchasers with a written statement of each and all of its reasons for withholding consent to a sale within five days after deciding to withhold such consent.

 Int.
 No. 761

-By Council Members Lander and Williams
+By Council Member Lander and the Public Advocate (Mr. Williams)

 A Local Law to amend the administrative code of the city of New York, in relation to sales of cooperative apartments

 Be it enacted by the Council as follows:

 Section 1.
 Title 8 of the administrative code of the city of New York is amended by adding a new chapter 12, to read as follows: